A balanced ratio of two key minerals

 Zinc is an essential micronutrient required for many enzyme reactions and bodily functions.
 It is essential for growth and physical development, and for the metabolism of proteins, fats, and carbohydrates.
 Unfortunately, zinc deficiency is common, especially in the elderly.
 A zinc deficiency may play a role in many chronic diseases but it is best known for its pivotal role in the immune system.
 It is essential for the function of white blood cells to protect the body from invasion by bacteria and viruses and to regulate inflammation and wound healing.
 Zinc is also a key factor in the healing of the digestive lining, which in many people is damaged and “leaky”.
 Clinically, zinc supplementation has been shown to be vital for prostate health.

 Zinc and copper are essential minerals critical to immune function and connective tissue formation.
+They also help the body to metabolize carbohydrates, fats and proteins.
 Zinc supplementation is known to cause copper deficiency.
 Zinc-Copper Balance™ provides a balanced ratio of zinc to copper, in various forms in order to ensure optimal absorption.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs or any animal byproduct.
+Contains no wheat, corn, gluten, peanuts, sesame seeds, mustard, soy, dairy, eggs or any animal by product.

-Take 1 capsule daily with food, or as directed by a qualified health care practitioner.
+Take one capsule daily with food, or as directed by a qualified health care practitioner.
 Take a few hours before or after taking other medications.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.